stefbrankovic/cpp-shell-interpreter/README.md

 ## Background

 Built for the 2025/2026 Object-Oriented Programming course.
-The assignment specification and public test cases (in Serbian) are included in `docs/` for reference.